sgalusz/LandingPageProject/README.md

 # LandingPageProjectt
-This is the landing page project for TOP but will also serve as the start for my lead generation website
+This is the landing page project for TOP

 This is the first major project from "The Odin Project" in the foundations coursework.
 It utilizes what I have learned about CSS and HTML before heading into the introduction to Javascript.